 The key to building a successful product is having an idea that will solve your users’ problems.
-And it might sound simple if you have a community around your brand.
-But what are the best methods to validate your products before launch?
+And it might sound simple if you already have a community around your brand, where feedback is easier to collect.
+But what are the best ways to validate a product before launching a business?

 According to CB Insights, 35% of startups fail due to a lack of market need.
 This is why product validation becomes so important.
 Product validation is the process of checking whether your product has the potential to succeed or fail on the market.
 It’s a way to determine if your product idea is worth pursuing and if it solves users’ problems appropriately.

 In this article, we’ll explore the five most useful product validation techniques you can use in 2022.

 What Is Product Validation and Why Is It Essential?

 “Build a product people want” is a common piece of advice among entrepreneurs.
 That’s what product validation seeks to prove: that there are potential customers out there who are willing to pay for your product.

 Imagine that you have a great startup idea and want to turn it into a product.
 For it to become successful, you’ll need to have a user base willing to consume it.
 That’s why it’s essential to validate it before you launch it.